eagoumi/Readme.md/README.md

 I'm a 1337/42 Network Student based in Khouribga.
 I specialize in Future Software Engineer.
 I'm passionate about creating technology that improves lives and am always looking for new challenges and opportunities to learn and grow.

-#### 🔭 Current Projects

-**Ft_IRC**
-- **Description**: Ft_IRC is a project where I developed an Internet Relay Chat (IRC) server from scratch.
-This project involved deep dives into network programming, protocol management, and real-time multi-user communication.
-The server is capable of handling multiple chat rooms, direct messaging, and robust user connections, built using C++.
-The main challenges were ensuring stability, efficient data handling, and concurrency, providing a thorough understanding of how real-time communication technologies work under the hood.

-**Inception**
-- **Description**: Inception is focused on containerization and orchestration, utilizing Docker and Docker-compose.
-The goal is to deploy a small web application in a setup mimicking a real production environment.
-This project includes multiple containers with separate roles—web server, application, and database—each configured with specific requirements and security in mind.
-The challenge lies in managing inter-container communication and maintaining data persistence while ensuring minimal downtime and high availability.

-**Ft_transcendence**
-- **Description**: This ambitious project challenges me to create a website for hosting Pong contests, encompassing user registration, matchmaking systems, and live games.
-The project emphasizes a strict adherence to using pure Ruby for backend development (unless overridden by a specific module choice) and vanilla JavaScript for the frontend.
-The aim is to develop a seamless single-page application that supports real-time multiplayer games, adhering closely to security best practices and offering a robust user management system.
-The essence of the project lies in not just recreating the classic game of Pong but in building a comprehensive platform around it, showcasing my full-stack development skills and my ability to implement complex web functionalities from scratch.

 #### 🌟 Highlights

 - **[Achievement or Experience]**: Describe a significant achievement or experience in your career.